ceresBakalite/similarity/shell/README.md

 	[location]\similarity.exe "comparison one"  "comparison two"

+  If you wish to use the boolean parameters the only required argument other than the comparison strings is the MatchingAlgorithm attribute, otherwise the shell will not know what you are trying to do.
+The boolean attributes need to be in order but you don't need to use them all.
+If you wish to make, for example, the fourth boolean argument (ReverseComparison) true, then you will need to let Similarity know what the preceding boolean arguments are, otherwise it won't know which boolean attribute you are referring to.

-	In addition the command line also supports the following seven arguments:
+	Additionally, the command line also supports the following seven boolean arguments:

 	NOTE: when an attribute is not found a predefined preference takes precedence